BetterWayElectronics/secure-wireguard-implementation/README.md

 -   `[Peer]`
 -   `PublicKey = INSERT CLIENT PUBLIC KEY HERE`
 -   `AllowedIPs = 10.0.0.2/32`

+Subsequent clients are  added below each other with the same formatting, to then remove a user you issue `wg set wg0 peer CLIENTPUBLICKEY remove` or modify the wg0.conf manually.
+To load a configuration (to add another client for example) without resetting the service run `wg addconf wg0 (wg-quick strip wg0)`.

 Now ensure that your system can accommodate IP forwarding by editing `/etc/sysctl.conf` and adding `net.ipv4.ip_forward=1` and `net.ipv6.conf.all.forwarding=1`.